What Google Wants from Your Content

 If we were to consider where SQ Digital lives, for example, the hierarchy could be applied as such:

 While this is not the cure-all for your SEO needs, it does make it easier for Google to understand what your content is all about.
-There are much more ways to correctly optimise your pages, from making sure you have a great link-building strategy and creating a user-friendly website to ensuring YMYL (Your Money or Your Life) pages have the right references and expert opinion.
+There are much more ways to correctly optimise your pages, from making sure you have a great link-building strategy and creating a user-friendly website to ensuring YMYL (Your Money or Your Life) pages have the right references and expert opinions.

 Being helpful and providing positive, valuable information is Google’s aim; if your content can achieve this by following the guidelines, then you’re well on your way to having a website with content loved by your readers and, of course, search engines.